4-year-old boy loses both parents to coronavirus 102 days apart

 They want you to remember this young couple, in love for eight years, but dying separated and alone.
 They want you to remember their little boy who never got the chance to say goodbye.

-"The other side to this is the painful suffering of the family members who are left behind, especially in this situation when it's a 4-year-old child."
+"The other side to this is the painful suffering of the family members who are left behind, especially in this situation when it's a 4-year-old child," Wagner said.

 Family members are rallying around the young boy to support him, and they are making preparations for permanent guardianship.